Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Christian Bale

 The first excerpt represents the element of Air.
-It speaks of mental influences and the process of thought, and is drawn from The Snow Image by Nathaniel Hawthorne:
+It speaks of mental influences and the process of thought, and is drawn from The Pocket Diary Found in the Snow by Grace Isabel Colbron and Augusta Groner:

 The second excerpt represents the element of Fire.
-It speaks of emotional influences and base passions, and is drawn from Marie by H. Rider Haggard:
+It speaks of emotional influences and base passions, and is drawn from Expression of Emotion in Man and Animals by Charles Darwin:

 The third excerpt represents the element of Water.
-It speaks of pure spiritual influences and feelings of love, and is drawn from Frankenstein by Mary Shelley:
+It speaks of pure spiritual influences and feelings of love, and is drawn from The Patchwork Girl of Oz by L. Frank Baum: